The best customer relationship management (CRM) software can improve customer communications.

-Customer relations has become an essential part of business operations, especially in a social media world where reputations can make or break according to your customer experiences.
+This is especially as customer relations has become an essential part of business operations, especially in a social media world where reputations can make or break according to your customer experiences.

 That means needing to be able to clearly communicate with customers through different channels, whether by phone, email, text, or social posts directly.
 Additionally, there's also a need to record all interactions to be clear on a customer's history.

-Yet for all this, CRM software doesn't have to be complex or expensive, and there are software providers out there who can provide some limited form of CRM for free, especially to help you try out their system and make sure it works for you.
+Yet for all this, CRM software doesn't have to be complex or expensive, and there are software providers out there who can provide some limited form of CRM for free, to help you try out their system and make sure it works for you.

 Here then are the best in CRM software products currently on the market.